cloudify-cosmo/docs.getcloudify.org/content/plugins/openstack.md

 * `tenant_name` Name of the tenant to be used.
 * `auth_url` URL of the OpenStack Keystone service.
 * `region` OpenStack region to be used.
 This can be optional when there is only a single region.
-* `nova_url` (**DEPRECATED** - instead, use `custom_configuration` to pass `bypass_url` directly to the Nova client.)
+* `nova_url` (**Deprecated** - instead, use `custom_configuration` to pass `bypass_url` directly to the Nova client.)
 Explicit URL for the OpenStack Nova service.
 This can be used to override the URL for the Nova service that is listed in the Keystone service.
-* `neutron_url` (**DEPRECATED** - instead, use `custom_configuration` to pass `endpoint_url` directly to the Neutron client).
+* `neutron_url` (**Deprecated** - instead, use `custom_configuration` to pass `endpoint_url` directly to the Neutron client).
 Explicit URL for the OpenStack Neutron service.
 This may be used to override the URL for the Neutron service that is listed in the Keystone service.
 * `custom_configuration` A dictionary that enables a custom configuration parameter to be overridden or directly passed to each of the OpenStack clients, by using any of the relevant keys: `keystone_client`, `nova_client`, `neutron_client` or `cinder_client`.
   * Parameters passed directly to OpenStack clients using the `custom_configuration` mechanism override other definitions .
 For example, any of the common OpenStack configuration parameters listed above, such as `username` and `tenant_name`.
   * Following is an example for the usage of the `custom_configuration` section in a blueprint: